 The Bikoney guitar wall hanger (and shelf) is a refreshing alternative to the swivel yoke design.
 It is handcrafted from solid Paulownia wood that is renowned for good bending resistance and durability.
 The well-balanced construction holds the instrument securely and can handle 22lbs of weight.

-The top shelf parapet has a 3×220 mm long notch to store your guitar picks and below that you get a 3.25 x 9.5 inch shelf which is ideal for putting a capo or clip-on tuners.
+The top shelf parapet has a 3×220 mm long notch to store your guitar picks or thumb picks and below that you get a 3.25 x 9.5 inch shelf which is ideal for putting a capo or clip-on tuners.
 The three brass hooks are ideal to hang your guitar strap or cables.

 The curvature on the wood is sufficient to hold the guitar reliably in place while maintaining a reasonable distance from the wall.
 The product ships with all three bronze hooks preinstalled along with the hardware necessary for installation, including a screwdriver.